Bonny Light Horseman (song)

 "Bonny Light Horseman" (Roud 1185), also known as "Broken Hearted I Will Wander", is a folk song.
 The singer's romantic interest was killed while fighting against Napoleon in the Peninsular War.
-It has been recorded by musicians including Nic Jones, Planxty, Lal and Norma Waterson, Rebecca Fox, Todd Menton, Oisin, Eliza Carthy and Nancy Kerr.
+It has been recorded by musicians including Nic Jones, Planxty, Lal and Norma Waterson, Lúnasa, Rebecca Fox, Todd Menton, Oisin, Eliza Carthy, James Keelaghan and Nancy Kerr.
+The band Bonny Light Horseman was named after the song.